open-mmlab/mmaction2/projects/basic_tad/README.md

-# Example Project
+# BasicTAD

-This is an example README for community `projects/`.
-You can write your README in your own project.
-Here are some recommended parts of a README for others to understand and use your project, you can copy or modify them according to your project.
+This project implement the BasicTAD model in MMAction2.
+Please refer to the [official repo](https://github.com/MCG-NJU/BasicTAD) and [paper](https://arxiv.org/abs/2205.02717) for details.

 ## Usage

 ### Setup Environment

-Please refer to [Get Started](https://mmaction2.readthedocs.io/en/latest/get_started/installation.html) to install MMAction2.
+Please refer to [Get Started](https://mmaction2.readthedocs.io/en/latest/get_started/installation.html) to install MMAction2 and MMDetection.

 At first, add the current folder to `PYTHONPATH`, so that Python can find your code.
 Run command in the current directory to add it.